-- If there is a “public interest.”
+- A “public interest”.
 For example in the area of public health, data archiving in respect of scientific, historical research or public interest or data supporting legal claims.

-- GDPR does not apply to paper data and microfiche data, only digital information.
+- Paper data and microfiche data.
+GDPR only applies to digital information.
 Neither does it apply to technically impossible situations, such as when your data is held in a back-up file, but in that circumstance, no processing of your data is allowed.
 If it is restored, it must be deleted.